cube3power/atsd/sql/README.md

 ### `ROW_MEMORY_THRESHOLD` Option

-The database may choose to process rows using the local filesystem as opposed to memory if the query includes one of the following clauses:
+The database may choose to process rows using the local file system as opposed to memory if the query includes one of the following clauses:

 * `JOIN`
 * `ORDER BY`